---

 Because a convertible note starts life as a form of debt, it usually carries interest, often in the range of 0–8% per year.
 You typically don’t pay this interest in cash; instead, it gets added to the principal and converts into equity as well, meaning that $100,000 at 8% interest becomes $108,000 after a year, and all of that converts into shares, which slightly increases dilution for founders.

-The maturity date is when the note legally “comes due” if it hasn’t converted yet, often 18–24 months after the investment.
+The maturity date is when the note legally “comes due” if it hasn’t converted yet, often 18-24 months after the investment.
 If you haven’t closed a qualifying equity round by that date, the note will usually either be extended, convert at a pre-agreed valuation, or, in tougher terms, be technically repayable in cash, so it’s important to be very clear in the document about what exactly happens at maturity.
+Treat maturity as a runway constraint, not a paperwork date.
+If you raise a $1M note in month one, plan your priced round to close by month 15.
+That gives you 90 days of buffer before lenders gain leverage to force conversion at a punitive valuation.

 The conversion trigger defines what event causes the note to convert from debt into equity, usually a “qualified financing” like a Seed or Series A above a certain minimum round size.
 For example, the note might say it converts automatically when you raise at least $1M in a priced equity round; if you only raise a small $200k or $300k bridge, the note may not convert unless the document allows for it.

-5. Valuation cap
+### 5. Valuation Cap

-6. Discount rate
+### 6. Discount Rate

-The discount rate gives note investors a percentage discount on the share price paid by new investors in the future round, usually 10–25%.
+The discount rate gives note investors a percentage discount on the share price paid by new investors in the future round, usually 10-25%.
 If the new round investors pay $1.00 per share and the note carries a 20% discount, the note holder effectively converts at $0.80 per share, meaning they get more shares for the same invested amount; this is a key way early investors are rewarded for taking higher risk.
+Discount only matters when the cap is loose or absent.
+On a $500K note with a 20% discount and no cap at a $10M round, you give up about 0.6% extra equity.
+On the same note with a $5M cap, the cap drives the math and the discount becomes irrelevant.

 Most convertible notes include both a valuation cap and a discount, and at conversion the investor usually gets whichever gives them the better price per share.
 Practically, that means you calculate the price using the cap and the price using the discount off the new round’s share price, and apply the lower of the two, so a low cap plus a strong discount can combine into a very investor-friendly (and founder-dilutive) outcome.
+Build a sensitivity table before signing.
+Map the dilution at $5M, $10M, and $20M post-money outcomes.
+A $4M cap with 25% discount can swing your dilution by 5 to 8 percentage points across that range.

 SAFE agreements, short for Simple Agreements for Future Equity, have gained significant popularity among startups and are often used in crowdfunding campaigns.